Indigenous views on nuclear energy and radioactive waste

 The CEDAR project’s Indigenous partners – Chief Hugh Akagi of the Passamaquoddy Recognition Group (PRGI) and Chief Ron Tremblay of the Wolastoq Grand Council– are concerned about the existing radioactive waste, that the reactor is continuing to produce more of it, and that the proposed experimental reactors, if built, will produce new forms of radioactive waste at the site.

-As explained in the report, radioactivity cannot be turned off – that’s what makes it so dangerous.
+Radioactivity cannot be turned off – that’s what makes it so dangerous.
 The radioactivity from high-level waste can take millennia to decay.
 If exposed, radioactivity can damage living tissue in a range of ways and can alter gene structure.
 For this reason, high-level waste must be kept isolated from living things for millennia.

 In collaboration with CEDAR, the Passamaquoddy Recognition Group (PRGI) organized a meeting in Ottawa at the end of April 2024, inviting Indigenous leaders from communities in New Brunswick, Ontario and Quebec and representatives from NGOs across Canada involved in nuclear issues.